therealOri/Genter/README.md

 <br />

 # Notice! 💢
 It is very important to keep backups of your so/pyd file as without it you CAN NOT decrypt your passwords.
 It is advised that you keep a backup of your password database and your so/pyd file as well on a USB or external SSD.
 If in the event of your so/pyd file getting compromized and you need to change it and your passwords that used it.
-For now you will just have to manually decrypt the passwords using your current so/pyd file, save it with the email associated with it, delete the existing saved password record, then once you have everything decrypted..you can use the new so/pyd file you have made for encryption and start adding the passwords back into the database.
-At least until I can make a way to do this automatically...
+If you need to change your crdentials in your .so/.pyd file, you can do so automatically using passgen.
+All you'll need to do is re obfuscate the file and cythonize it.
+Then you can get rid of your old env file.
 __ __